ryjen/ryjen.github.io/content/post/musings/questioning-the-suffering.md

 Do you think your mind or the situation generates more suffering?

-That you deserve better?
+Do you think that you deserve better?
 That you are overlooked?

 That your perception of reality is absolute?

-That you might physically die if you are not what you believe?
+That you might physically die if you are not what you think?

 Do people take advantage of your suffering?
 Or challenge it?